MohitGoel92/Marketing-Adverts-Optimisation/README.md

 <img src = 'Screen11.png' width='175'>

+Theta_i is unknown but we set its uncertainty by assuming it has a uniform distribution, which is the prior distribution; this is given below:

 <img src = 'Screen12.png' width='175'>

+Bayes rule: We approach Theta_i by the posterior distribution given below:

 <img src = 'Screen13.png' width='600'>

 <img src = 'Screen14.png' width='700'>